KarMarsten/UseYourTools/README.md

 - **Quick links**: Tap to open the original job posting
 - **Filter**: View applications by status
 - **Create interview events**: Easily create interview events from applications with company and position pre-filled
+- **Link to existing events**: Link applications to existing interview or appointment events
-- **View interview schedule**: See all interview events with date, time, and contact name
+- **View linked events**: See all events linked to an application with date, time, and contact name
+- **Unlink events**: Remove links between applications and events as needed
 - **Create offers**: Direct access to create job offers from the application edit screen
 - **Follow-up reminders**: Automatic reminders configured in settings for following up after applications and interviews